wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Check if delete content in `/var/ossec/queue/diff` when deleting any tag <directories report_changes="yes">
 - [ ] Check if delete content in `/var/ossec/queue/diff` when report_changes option passed yes to no.
 - [ ] Check that duplicate entries are ignored.
 Include entries with a trailing slash in a single comma-separated stanza.
-- [ ] Check syscheck alert for moving a file
+- [ ] Check syscheck alert for moving a file.
-- [ ] Check syscheck alert for moving a folder with a file in it
+- [ ] Check syscheck alert for moving a folder with a file in it.
-- [ ] Check syscheck alert for renaming a file
 - [ ] Check that the add file alert does not contain modification information.
-To do this, create a file with content in the folder being monitored, delete it and add a new file with the name of the deleted file
+To do this, create a file with content in the folder being monitored, delete it and add a new file with the name of the deleted file.
-- [ ] Check syscheck alert for renaming a folder
+- [ ] Check syscheck alert for renaming a file.
-- [ ] Check syscheck alert for deleting a folder
+- [ ] Check syscheck alert for renaming a folder.
-- [ ] Check syscheck alert for changing owner of file
-- [ ] Check syscheck alert for changing group of file
-- [ ] Check syscheck alert for changing file permissions
+- [ ] Check syscheck alert for deleting a folder.
-- [ ] Check recursion level option (recursion_level=0, recursion_level=2 check folder level 0, 1, 2 and 3)
+- [ ] Check recursion level option (recursion_level=0, recursion_level=2 check folder level 0, 1, 2 and 3).
-- [ ] Check syscheck alert for nested monitoring with <tags> option
+- [ ] Check syscheck alert for nested monitoring with <tags> option.

 ### Integrity
 - [ ] Add/Modify/Remove a file.
 Connect the agent to another manager (The agent doesn't need to be restarted).
 Check the database is updated but there is no alert in the new manager.